Search Workshops

 Location: Willacy County Room

 Watch students with visual impairments light up the stage as they showcase their creativity, skills, and passions in this exciting talent showcase!
 From music and performance to unique personal talents, this event celebrates confidence and community.
-After the show, stay for a Social Hour featuring fun ECC activities where students can connect and collaborate.

 Max Participants: